 Dog owners will go to great lengths to protect their beloved pooches from dangerous illnesses – after all, dogs aren’t just companions, but members of the family.
 Therefore, educating yourself as a pet parent is a responsibility not to be taken lightly.

 Canine parvovirus (CPV) is an infectious viral disease that all pet parents need to be aware of, as it can lead to life-threatening illness.
+Certain dog breeds are more susceptible to this ailment, but all dogs should be vaccinated.
 This article will review the signs, symptoms, and treatment methods of this serious disease and how it can be prevented.

 What Is Canine Parvovirus?